negi-alim/C-Mini-Projects/README.md

 # C Mini Projects

-A collection of **C programming exercises and mini projects** developed as part of my university coursework and programming practice.
+A collection of **over 40 C programming exercises and mini projects** developed as part of my university coursework and programming practice.

-All programs in this repository were **written entirely from scratch without AI assistance in their implementation or algorithms** and cover a variety of fundamental programming concepts, algorithms, data structures, and small interactive projects
+All programs in this repository were **written entirely from scratch without AI assistance in their implementation or algorithms** and cover a variety of fundamental programming concepts, algorithms, data structures, and small interactive projects.

 ## Repository Structure